 (1) Sight Visibility.
-In order to provide adequate sight visibility for motorists and clearance for pedestrians, cyclists, and vehicles, plantings within the clear view zone may not be taller than three (3) feet at maturity.
-Refer to Figure 8.3-1 Clear View Zone.
+Trees and vegetation shall ensure adequate sight visibility for motorists and clearance for pedestrians, cyclists, and vehicles.

 (2) Around Hydrants.
-Landscaping planted within a ten (10) foot radius around a fire hydrant shall be no taller than six(6) inches at maturity.
+Vegetation planted within ten (10) feet of a fire hydrant shall be no taller than six (6) inches at maturity.